zacharysgoldberg/Receipt-Manager/README.md

 ## Future Improvements

-To integrate templates, and Py-Tesseract-OCR for scanning uploaded receipts for relevant data migration.
+To integrate templates, and Py-Tesseract-OCR for scanning uploaded receipts for relevant data translation.